mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_deduction.md

 ## **Relativist Fallacy** ##
 ![image-left](http://i.imgur.com/DuEpy3q.png){: .align-left}
-Rejecting a claim because of a believe that truth is relative to an individua or a group.
+Rejecting a claim because of a believe that truth is relative to an individual or a group.

 *“That's perhaps true for you.
 But I don't really believe that the Government are putting efforts in fighting corruptions."*
 {: .text-center}